Chalunka

-Chalunka (also known as Chalunkha or Chulungkha) is a small mountainous village, in Nubra tehsil and Turtuk community development block, in Chorbat area of Shyok River valley in Ladakh, India.
+Chalunka (also known as Chalunkha or Chulungkha) is a small mountainous village, in Turtuk tehsil and Turtuk community development block, in Chorbat area of Shyok River valley in Ladakh, India.
 At the end of the Indo-Pakistani War of 1947, it was on the cease-fire line agreed between the India and Pakistan.
 After the Indo-Pakistani War of 1971, the village came under the jurisdiction of Indian-administered Jammu & Kashmir.